How A Mongolian Heavy Metal Band Got Millions Of YouTube Views

 The Hu is not the only Mongolian band that has attracted recent international attention.
 There is the folk rock band Altan Urag, whose music was featured in the 2007 film Mongol and in the Netflix show Marco Polo, and the Inner Mongolian Hanggai Band.

 Ethnomusicologist Charlotte D'Evelyn sees The Hu as trying to bring back traditions while also modernizing.
-For her it is as if the band is saying, "We're still modern and we're living in the modern world.
+For her, it is as if the band is saying, "We're still modern and we're living in the modern world.
 But we're using this music to revive some kind of nationalistic cultural identity."

 Hutchins puts it another way.